vmware-tanzu/pinniped/site/content/docs/howto/configure-auth-for-webapps.md

 - Clients must use `query` as the [response_mode](https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest) at the authorization endpoint, or not specify the `response_mode` param, which defaults to `query`.
-- If the Supervisor's FederationDomain was configured with explicit `identityProviders` in its spec, then the client must send an extra parameter on the initial authorization request to indicate which identity provider the user would like to use when authenticating.
+- The client may optionally send an extra parameter on the initial authorization request to indicate which identity provider the user would like to use when authenticating.
 This parameter is called `pinniped_idp_name` and the value of the parameter should be set to the `displayName` of the identity provider as it was configured on the FederationDomain.
+When this parameter is not included, and when the FederationDomain was configured with explicit `identityProviders` in its spec, then the user will be prompted to choose an identity provider from the list of available identity providers by an interstitial web page during their login flow.
+The value of this parameter should be considered a hint and not a hard requirement, since the user could choose to alter or remove this query param from the authorization URL, and thus could use a different available identity provider from the FederationDomain to log in.
+This is not a security concern, since any successful login using any available identity provider from the FederationDomain's configuration is a valid and allowed user.

 Most web application frameworks offer all these capabilities in their OAuth2/OIDC libraries.